Sync1are/Synclare/README.md

-# Synclare
+# Virtual Mouse
-It's me but as a Bot
+Well umm its a mouse that you can controll with your finger maybe